AnshulBuxy/Trend_recommender_project/README.md

 Upon providing an input image, the system returns the top 5 most similar clothing items based on the extracted feature vectors.
 This approach ensures that recommendations are visually and stylistically similar to the query image.

-## Contributing

-We welcome contributions to enhance the project.
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.